Sprytile/SprytileDocs/docs/quick-start.md

 What hinting does is indicate to Sprytile which side of the face will be aligned to the horizontal axis of the tile map.

 The cylinder still doesn't look like our selected tile.
-To fix this, we can use the stretch options.
+To fix this, we can use the stretch options on the paint tool.

 ![Stretch Options](img/stretch-options.png)

-With the stretch options on, repeat painting the faces like with the previous step.
-Now the faces will be UV mapped with the selected tile stretched out over it, looking more like a the metallic pipe of the selected tile.
+With the stretch options on, repeat painting the faces as with the previous step.
+Now the faces will be UV mapped with the selected tile stretched out over it, looking more like the metallic pipe of the selected tile.

 ![Pipe Cylinder](img/pipe-cylinder.png)